-I would like to thank the patients and investigators who participate in our clinical trials, our patient advocacy partners, our collaborators, our team, and our shareholders for their support of our mission.
-Together, and consistent with our mission to make a profound impact on patients' lives, we will continue to press beyond "good enough" to find the answers that people with severe rare diseases and cancer need.
+I would like to thank the patients and their family members who make our clinical trials possible, the investigators throughout our portfolio of clinical studies, our patient advocacy partners, our collaborators, our team of SpringWorkers, and our shareholders for their support of our mission.
+Together, we hope to make a profound impact on the lives of people suffering from devastating rare diseases and cancers.